Vehicle Safety Recall Campaign 363 – Fuel Delivery Line Replacement – 2018 Maserati Quattroporte & Ghibli

 Subject: Vehicle Safety Recall Campaign 363 – Fuel Delivery Line Replacement

-MASERATI SAFETY RECALL BULLETIN
+MASERATIeBay SAFETY RECALL BULLETIN

 PERFORM THE PROCEDURE OUTLINED IN THIS TECHNICAL BULLETIN ON ALL AFFECTED NEW VEHICLES BEFORE CUSTOMER DELIVERY OR FOR VEHICLES ALREADY SOLD AND DELIVERED THE NEXT TIME THE VEHICLE IS IN THE SHOP FOR MAINTENANCE OR REPAIRS.